getify/You-Dont-Know-JS/types & grammar/apA.md

 ## Host Objects

-The well-covered rules for how variables behave in JS have exceptions to them when it comes to variables that are auto-defined, or otherwise created and provided to JS by the environment that hosts your code (browser, etc) -- so called, "host objects" (which include both built-in `object`s and `function`s).
+The well-covered rules for how variables behave in JS have exceptions to them when it comes to variables that are auto-defined, or otherwise created and provided to JS by the environment that hosts your code (browser, etc.) -- so called, "host objects" (which include both built-in `object`s and `function`s).

 For example: